suzie13/Sushma_S_Chandra/projects/Whisker Robot/index.md

         type: paragraph
         title: "Motive"
         body: " The main goal is to make the robot be able to tell the position (x-coordinate, y-coordinate) <br>
         of an object that is in contact with the whiskers of the Robot.
-This is inspired by how rats are able to obtain <br>
+This is inspired by how rats perceive <br>
         information about their surrounding environment with the help of their whiskers. <br>
         <br>